appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 ##### Post Construct Callback

 As the beans lifecycle is controlled by the container and DI works either by property or method injection, a `Post Construct Callback` enables a developer to implement a method that'll be invoked by the container after the bean has been created and all instances injected.
-This method must NOT have arguments, return any value or throw exceptions.
+This method is optional, but must NOT have arguments, return any value or throw checked exceptions.
+Exceptions will be catched by the container and result in a `critical` log message.

 > This callback can be very helpful for implementing functionalty like cache systems that need to load data from a datasource once and will update it only frequently.

 ##### Pre Destroy Callback

 The second callback is the `Pre Destroy Callback`.
-This will be fired before the container destroys the instance of a bean.
+This will be fired before the container destroys the instance of the bean.
+Like the `Post Construct Callback`, this method is optional, but must NOT have arguments, return any value or throw checked exceptions.
+Exceptions will be catched by the container and result in a `critical` log message.

 #### Interceptors